jussinie/jussinie.github.io/_posts/2023-01-15-week-4-habit-update.md

 I have been unsuccessful, failing to give an update last week.
 My week 2 for this year looked like this:

-:fire: 4x Gym
+:fire: 4x Gym <br>
-:fire: 1x Evening walk
+:fire: 1x Evening walk <br>
-:fire: Morning routines every day
+:fire: Morning routines every day <br>
-:fire: Meal tracking every day
+:fire: Meal tracking every day <br>
-:fire: Studying more than twice
+:fire: Studying more than twice <br>
-:fire: Singing started for this year
+:fire: Singing started for this year <br>

 I did improve this week as I went to the gym 5 times.
 Otherwise it was just like week two.
 Some walking, habit tracking, relaxing and some singing on Sunday as well.